raphafe96/ViBra/playground/README.md

 Then configure your standard `input_vscf.txt` with a large NQUANT and MAXSCI set to 0 for a full VCI.
 Run ViBra and the calculation will proceed in the VCI@HO framework, diagonalizing the Hamiltonian iteratively and saving significant memory.

-Happy exploring, and may your vibrations always be anharmonic!
+Happy exploring, and may your vibrations always be harmonic!